rickkobayashiphd/Data_Science_Portfolio/README.md

 # **Rick Kobayashi**
 **_"Welcome to my Data Science Portfolio.
-I'm an aspiring problem solver and a compassionate Data Scientist.
+I'm a compassionate Data Scientist.
 I help people do good work."_**

 ## Current Data Science Projects: An adventure in patience and understanding